mejsla/monty-hall-minimal/README.md

 # monty-hall-minimal

-A minimal simulation of the Monty Hall-problem
+A minimal simulation of the Monty Hall-problem.